Gamer Centered Entertainment

 For example, our regular battlefield is 3 acres of rainforest within the campus of a resort.

-Here for a public session, we run 4 by 15-minute games over a 2 hours session.
+Here for a public session, we run 4 by 15-minute games over a 2-hour session.

 When the areas are very small, then ideally your games would be short.
-Say 5min.
+Say 5 minute games.
 Or for a clan war even 3 minutes, tops.

 Most festival organizers are concerned about space.